Updated: 30-Apr-19 11:03 ET

 - The April reading marks the lowest level for the index since January 2017.

 - Order backlogs was the only barometer component that increased from March.

-- The Employment Index fell by 4.0 points to 52.6, which is the lowest level since March
+- The Employment indicator fell to its lowest level since October 2017.

 - The summary indicates factory gate prices saw their biggest monthly drop since December 2008, which was attributed in large part to steel prices.

 - The key takeaway from the report is the acknowledgment from the senior economist at MNI that most barometer components have fallen below their 12-month averages, which suggests greater business uncertainty among firms.